andrewharrisonGH/RoDA-ThermoNet/README.md

 ```

 ### Generate individual job submission commands
-Run the following commands to submit separate Slurm jobs for relaxation and mutation with `da_workflow.sh` (insert preffered partition, project ID, and path/to/relax.static.linuxgccrelease binary)
+Run the following commands to submit separate Slurm jobs for generating relaxed and mutated structures with `da_workflow.sh` (insert preffered partition, project ID, and path/to/relax.static.linuxgccrelease binary), depositing into individualised pdb_id subfolders under `./PDB_relaxed`.
 ```bash
 mkdir log
 for i in ./PDBs/*.pdb; do